kyzylsy/ptcg/source/Nivi-City-Gym/index.md

 			<td>{% raw %}Brock{% endraw %}</td>
 			<td style="background:#FFE955;">**T**</td>
 			<td>1×</td>
-			<td>This card is Holofoil print, while the Non Holofoil print was first released in the Japanese [Leaders' Stadium](/Leaders-Stadium#inner89) expansion.
+			<td>This card is Holofoil print, while the Non-Holofoil print was first released in the Japanese [{% raw %}Leaders' Stadium{% endraw %}](/Leaders-Stadium#inner89) expansion.
 The image of this two card has a little bit different.</td>
 		</tr>
 		<tr id="inner19">
 			<td>—</td>